 The Mayo Clinic describes the flu (influenza) as a respiratory ailment affecting your throat, lungs, and nose.
 The flu can be contracted at any point in the year but is most commonly associated with the colder months.
 Popular Science reports that this flu season will be one of the worst in recent years.
 Sarah Chodosh writes in, “This Flu Season Looks Like a Bad One- And It Could Be Coming Early” with increasing numbers of people, the disease is spreading far faster than it normally does.
 “Lynnette Brammer, head of the CDC influenza division’s domestic surveillance team reports that “the percentage of outpatient visits is higher than what we’ve seen for the same weeks since the 2010-11 season, but it’s only by 1-2 weeks.”
 There are going to be far more outpatient and inpatient visits this year, and people need to know how to protect themselves.

 You can usually receive a vaccine at your primary care physician’s office, urgent care centers, clinics, and sometimes even pharmacies.
-The vaccines are tested in laboratories that have researched the trends and strains of the flu, and compile this information into one vaccine.
+The vaccines are tested in laboratories that have researched the trends and strains of the flu and compiled this information into one vaccine.
 Chodosh writes, “by the time the influenza virus circumnavigates the globe each year, it’s become almost an entirely new demon, which is why we need a new vaccine annually.”
 Coincidentally, this week is Influenza Vaccination Week, so please make sure to receive a flu shot, and to educate those around you on the dangers of not having flu season preparedness.

 The flu is sometimes confused with a head cold.
 The flu differentiates itself with, “fever over 100 degrees, aching muscles, chills and sweats, headache, dry persistent cough, fatigues and weakness, nasal congestion, and sore throat.”
-If you or someone you know may have these symptoms, please seek immediate attention by your primary care physician, or at a clinic.
+If you or someone you know may have these symptoms, please seek immediate attention from your primary care physician, or at a clinic.

 As with any disease, risk factors are the largest reasons why diseases manifest.
 The Mayo Clinic describes those at risk are, young children, the elderly, those who live in nursing care facilities, pregnant women, those with weakened immune systems, overweight people, and those with chronic diseases.
 People with weakened immune systems are either old or have diseases that compromise their immune system including; HIV/AIDs, Lupus, Multiple Sclerosis, Arthritis, and countless others.
 There are ways to protect yourself.
-For those who are health conscious, please wash your hands frequently, avoid those with the flu, avoid large crowds, and make sure people cover their face when they sneeze or a cough.
+For those who are health conscious, please wash your hands frequently, avoid those with the flu, avoid large crowds, and make sure people cover their faces when they sneeze or cough.

 Sometimes the flu will resolve on its own from the body’s ability to fight off diseases.
 However, in people who have compromised immune systems, it is much harder to do this alone.
 Some people get admitted to the emergency room for treatment.
 While your doctor may prescribe you medicine, it is common to be on a ventilator for breathing, a patient monitor, to monitor your vitals, and an infusion pump to pump liquids into your system.